its-id/nextjs-practice-repo/src/app/redux/README.md

 Q3.
 Is redux's data flow bi-directional or uni-directional?
 Ans.
 Uni-directional - data flows only from ui -> action -> reducers -> store.
 (Bi-directional - data can go back from store to reducers to actions to back to state and vice-versa.)

+Q4.
+Can we use multiple stores in one react.js application?
+Ans.
+NO! only one store is allowed.